oxylabs/best-buy-price-tracker/README.md

     return results
 ```

-As the historical price data is now loaded, think of a function that would take the past price tracker data and add present price to it.
+As the historical price data is now loaded, think of a function that would take the past price tracker data and add the present price to it.

 ```python
 def add_todays_prices(results, tracked_product_links):